muhammadMilon/brickBreaker_Game.java/README.md

 ## Technologies Used
 - Java Swing for GUI development.
 - Java AWT for graphics rendering.
-- IDE: IntelliJ IDEA (or your preferred IDE).
+- IDE: NetBeans(or your preferred IDE).
 - Libraries: None.

 ## Installation